developeenthustiast/Afrobeats/README.md

 ---

-Built with ❤️ for African artists, by developers who believe music should be fair, transparent, and decentralized.
+Built for African artists, by developers who believe music should be fair, transparent, and decentralized.